hugo-toha/guides/content/posts/configuration/sections/about/index.md

 ```

 #### Template setting

-It is possible to overwrite which partial this section is grabbed from using the template property.
-The new template should be saved in your `layout/partials` directory.
+You have the option to customize the partial used for this section by specifying the `template` property.
+Simply save the new template in your `layout/partials` directory.

 ### Add Your Work Information

-Let's add some information about your current job.
-Add the following section in your `about.yaml` file,
+To include details about your current job, you can add the following section to your `about.yaml` file:

 ```yaml
 # your designation